-In spite of that stated goal, there is increased perception that it is failing to slow the necessary political leadership to help achieve tangible results such as a breakthrough in the current stalled Doha Round, in part because of the diversity of the interests within the G20.
+In spite of that stated goal, there is increased perception that it is failing to show the necessary political leadership to help achieve tangible results such as a breakthrough in the current stalled Doha Round, in part because of the diversity of the interests within the G20.

 In many of their statements, they highlighted the timely implementation of Doha Development Agenda, but there continues to be major differences between key players in the negotiations.
-The economic crisis and the general fear of a recurrence seen to be a major obstacle to the liberalization of world trade and WTO points out that protectionism is on the increase at both industrialized and emerging countries.
+In fact, the negotiations have been in limbo for long and to quote India's Minister of Trade in 2007 "If the talks are not dead, they are definitely between intensive care and the crematorium" The economic crisis and the general fear of a recurrence seem to be a major obstacle to the liberalization of world trade and WTO points out that protectionism is on the increase at both industrialized and emerging countries.

-The lack of an agreement and the possible collapse of the Doha Round is deemed to be detrimental to the interests of the developing world.
+The lack of an agreement and the possible collapse of the Doha Round are deemed to be detrimental to the interests of the developing world.

-The G20 has shown an extraordinary commitment and resolve in its effort to dampen the repercussions of the financial crisis and agreed on measures with regard to the global financial regulatory system.
+The G20 has shows an extraordinary commitment and resolve in its effort to dampen the repercussions of the financial crisis and agreed on measures with regard to the global financial regulatory system.